All Episodes

 But tech industry leaders said the changes were limited.

-Speaking on condition of anonymity, the lobbyist didn't want anybody to know who he was because he knows that people like him get targeted for speaking out against the regime.
+The lobbyist didn't want anybody to know who he was because he knows that people like him get targeted for speaking out against the regime.

-So instead of more temporary H1B visas, which allow non-citizens with advanced skills and degrees in specialty occupations to work in the country up to six years, the 200,000 member U.S. chapter of the Institute of Electrical Electronics Engineers was hoping for measures to reduce the backlog of H1B holders awaiting green cards.
+So instead of more temporary H-1B visas, which allow non-citizens with advanced skills and degrees in specialty occupations to work in the country up to six years, the 200,000-member U.S. chapter of the Institute of Electrical Electronics Engineers was hoping for measures to reduce the backlog of H-1B holders awaiting green cards.

-Russ Harrison, a senior legislative representative for this institute of electrical and electronics engineers said, well, if this is all there is, then the president's missed a real opportunity.
+Russ Harrison, a senior legislative representative for this Institute of Electrical and Electronics Engineers, said, well, if this is all there is, then the president's missed a real opportunity.

 He could have taken steps to make it easier for skilled immigrants to become Americans through the green card system, protecting foreign workers and Americans in the process.